AnyaAlekar/ViT-SAM-PyTorch-Implementations/README.md

 ## q1: Vision Transformer on CIFAR-10 (PyTorch)
 ### How to run in Colab:
 1. Download q1.ipynb
-2. Enable GPU in Runtime -> Change runtime type
+2. Enable GPU in Runtime and change runtime type
 3. Run all cells sequentially

 ### Config for best model